-Telecommunications lines in Borrego Springs are now mostly routed via above-ground poles and are significantly affected by exposure to high absolute temperatures, large day/night temperature swings, and persistent high winds, leading to degraded service and significant service disruptions.
+Issue-CM 10.6 Telecommunications lines in Borrego Springs are now mostly routed via above-ground poles and are significantly affected by exposure to high absolute temperatures, large day/night temperature swings, and persistent high winds, leading to degraded service and significant service disruptions.

-Underground all terrestrial telecommunication lines in the Plan area, both customer service connections and utility lines, by the year 2020.
+Goal-CM 10.6 Undergrounding of all terrestrial telecommunication lines in the Plan area, both customer service connections and utility lines, by the year 2020.

-Require that all new or replacement terrestrial telecommunications lines in the Plan area (exempting only the replacement of partial portions of existing line segments for the purpose of making immediate repairs) be installed and routed underground.
+Policy-CM 10.6.1 Require that all new or replacement terrestrial telecommunications lines in the Plan area, exempt the replacement of partial portions of existing line segments for the purpose of making immediate repairs, be installed and routed underground.

-- Alter DPLU scoping and plan review/check procedures to ensure that Plan area applicants are informed of this requirement as early in the application and planning process as possible. - 2.
+- 1. Alter DPLU scoping and plan review/check procedures to ensure that Plan area applicants are informed of this requirement as early in the application and planning process as possible. - 2.
 County to coordinate a program of undergrounding of trunk lines by affected utilities.